PhoenixIllusion/embree-wasm/README.md

 The build will produce a `dist` folder containing:
 * embree.d.ts - typescript typing
 * embree.js - Emscripten loader module and WebIDL binding
-* embree.wasm - Core WASM module - ~7.7MB in side, compressable to 1.5-2MB using zip compression if needed.
+* embree.wasm - Core WASM module - ~7.7MB in size, compressible to 1.5-2MB using zip compression if needed.

-If compressing the library, most browsers should support using decompression-streams to stream a raw compressed stream directly into the streaming-compile of wasm, though most server hosting will allow transparent compression. https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/instantiateStreaming_static
+If compressing the library, most browsers should support using decompression-streams to stream a raw compressed stream directly into the streaming-compile of wasm, though most server hosting will allow transparent compression.

+https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API
+https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/instantiateStreaming_static